mojaloop/documentation/meeting-notes/poc-architecture-notes.md

 # Meeting Notes from Proof of Concept Architecture Stream

+##25 May 2020 - standup and initial code review

+Notes
+* Initial code looks good, abstractions make sense
+* Needs the correct coding standards and a proper yarn structure

+TODOs:
+* First Miguel to implement linter and proper coding standards
+* Parallel
+    * Don - replace npm with yarn and implement proper mono-repo structure
+    * Miguel and Pedro to add the transfers and the cmd handlers

 ##21May2020 - working session

 TODOs
-* Miguel to create the repo
+* Miguel to create the repo - DONE
-* Pedro to prime the diagrams and share for review by Friday at, before sending to sponsors
+* Pedro to prime the diagrams and share for review by Friday at, before sending to sponsors - WIP
-* Pedro to create the service skeleton and share by Friday 22nd standup
+* Pedro to create the service skeleton and share by Friday 22nd standup - DONE by 24th

 Decisions
 * tech stack: